-- Communication: Express ideas and information in writing and speaking in a manner that is clear and appropriate to the audience, and read and listen effectively. - Critical Thinking: Apply objective, valid methods of inquiry and problem-solving to draw rational, ethical, and coherent conclusions. - Quantitative Literacy: Reason and solve quantitative problems from a wide array of authentic contexts and everyday life situations. - Teamwork: Facilitate a team's ability to achieve a desired goal or outcome.
+- Communication: Express ideas and information in writing and speaking in a manner that is clear and appropriate to the audience, and read and listen effectively. - Critical thinking: Apply objective, valid methods of inquiry and problem-solving to draw rational, ethical, and coherent conclusions. - Interpersonal relations: Interact effectively with individuals and/or within groups. - Numeracy: Achieve competency with numbers and graphical skills to interpret and communicate quantifiable information, and apply mathematical and statistical skills in practical and abstract contexts.

-- Diversity: Examine the causes and expressions of difference, power, and discrimination. - Humanities: Explore how people process, document, and express their social and cultural experience. - Social Science: Examine society, behavior, and relationships among individuals within a society. - Natural Science: Develop familiarity with various aspects of the physical world and scientific explanations of observed phenomena.
+- Diversity: Examine the causes and expressions of difference, power, and discrimination. - Humanities: Explore how people process, document, and express their social and cultural experience.

+- Social Science: Examine society, behavior, and relationships among individuals within a society. - Natural Science: Develop familiarity with various aspects of the physical world and scientific explanations of observed phenomena.